anaptecs/jeaf-generator.io/index.md

 # Why JEAF Generator?

-* Boost Efficency of your Team
+* Boost Efficiency of your Team

 * Master Complexity